mschreie/hpe_oneview_ansible_handsonlabs/exercises/30_automationhubsetup.md

 ## Objective
 - We will now create a first Job Template, which connects to HPE Oneview and fetches some data.
-- Executing this Job Template will fail, because the HPE OneView Content Collection is missing.
+- _optional_ Executing this Job Template will fail, because the HPE OneView Content Collection is missing.
 - We will then ensure that the Organization has `Automation Hub` and `Ansible Galaxy` credentials attached. (order important)
-- Executing this Job Template again should get us one step forward.
+- _optional_ Executing this Job Template again should get us one step forward.
 Most likely we will run in other issues. (which will be addressed later).

 ## Tasks
 ### Create Job Template